danielabar/docker-pluralsight/README.md

 `docker ps -a` to see all containers that have been run on the host.

-To attach to an existing running image `docker attach {containerid}`
+To attach to an existing running image `docker attach <containerid>`

 If you're in an interactive container, can exit it without killing it by pressing Ctrl + P + Q